 This spice is best known however, for its therapeutic properties to help with blood sugar regulation & increase insulin sensitivity in the body.
 It is a must-have addition to diet of those with insulin resistance, diabetes and all hormone imbalance symptoms.
 You can learn more about the connection between insulin sensitivity and your adrenal, thyroid and sex hormones, here.

 Due to its many medicinal uses, delightful aroma, taste and natural preserving properties, cinnamon (bark, oil and ground spice) has been used since ancient times in food and drink recipes.
 This sweet tasting spice blends well with many food and drink dishes.
-It is pleasant tasting in herbal teas and is a main ingredient, along with Cloves (another warming spice), in the popular Chai Tea.
-Along with hot drinks, cinnamon can be added to curries, smoothies, as well as many snack and desert recipes.
-You can find cinnamon in my Coconut and Cinnamon Pikelets recipe.

 So next time you can feel the chill this winter, don’t fear!
 Add any of these spices to your food and drink and be comforted by their aroma, taste and powerful warming properties.

 After more meal inspo?

 Or if you're ready for a health reset, add yourself to our popular Spring Kickstarter waitlist here.